transferwise/pipelinewise-transform-field/ADR/validation.md

-Also, given that columns could change types at load time, and if the new type is incompatible with the transformation applied to it, it would cause the target to fail, so we can add validation at runtime too, ie while the connector is receiving streams.
+Also, given that columns could change types at load time, and if the new type is incompatible with the transformation applied to it, it would cause the target to fail, so we can add validation at runtime too whenever it has received a SCHEMA type stream.

 ### Reasons for having the validation logic in transform-field connector